Guido di Tella: Foreign minister

-Peronist Carlos Menem, elected President of Argentina in 1989, returned di Tella to the post of Deputy Economy Minister under Miguel Roig, and following the elderly Roig's death days later he was appointed Ambassador to the United States.
-A cabinet shake-up in February 1991 resulted in his succeeding Domingo Cavallo as Foreign Minister.
-Cavallo was named Economy Minister, and had already initiated Argentina's rapprochement with the United Kingdom and United States; diplomatic relations with the UK had been resumed in February 1990, and Argentina had participated in the Gulf War.
+Following Carlos Menem's election as president in 1989, Di Tella was appointed deputy economy minister under Miguel Roig.
+After Roig's death shortly thereafter, Di Tella became ambassador to the United States.
+A cabinet reshuffle in February 1991 led to his appointment as foreign minister, succeeding Domingo Cavallo, who became economy minister.
+By this time, Argentina had already begun restoring diplomatic ties with the United Kingdom and strengthening relations with the United States.
+Diplomatic relations with the UK were reestablished in February 1990, and Argentina had participated in the Gulf War.

 However, Argentina also had a long tradition of voting against the U.S. at the United Nations, and for years was an active member of the Non-aligned Movement.
 Di Tella carried out Menem's realignment of Argentine foreign policy towards the "Washington Consensus," outlining a new U.S.-Argentine entente the Foreign Minister famously described as "carnal relations."
-Di Tella's efforts also led to a 1997 decision by U.S. President Bill Clinton to designate Argentina a Major non-NATO ally.
+Di Tella's efforts also led to a 1997 decision by U.S. President Bill Clinton to designate Argentina a major non-NATO ally.

-He also strengthened the newly cordial relations with the U.K. and signed landmark commercial cooperation accords regarding the Exclusive Economic Zone around the Falkland Islands with British Foreign Secretary Douglas Hurd, in November 1991.
-A charm offensive towards residents of the Falklands (including di Tella's personally-autographed annual postcards) remained largely fruitless - though it resulted in an improved opinion of Argentina by the islanders, who credited him with being the first Argentine politician to recognise that any solution to the problem must involve consultations with the islanders themselves.
+He also worked to strengthen relations with the United Kingdom, and in November 1991 signed commercial cooperation agreements on the Exclusive Economic Zone around the Falkland Islands with British Foreign Secretary Douglas Hurd.
+His outreach efforts toward Falkland Islands residents, including personally signed annual postcards, had limited success.
+However, they contributed to a more favorable view of Argentina among some islanders, who saw him as the first Argentine politician to acknowledge that any resolution would require consultation with the island's population.